joonarafael/unsecure-software/docs/security_fixes.md

 ...
 ```

-Now the user data fetching is based on the user ID from the token, not from the URL parameter.
+Now the user data fetching is based on the `userId` parsed from the provided access token, not from the URL parameter.
 This change will make the application more secure and prevent any further SQL injection attacks against the system.

 You should also then remove the URL search parameter logic completely from the application, as it will otherwise present some runtime errors.